Case description

 Using these powers of attorney, the assistant formally registered the land plots under the nominal owners' names and subsequently managed them.
 However, none of these individuals ever used the land or were even aware they had become its legal owners.

-Later, during a session of the Kyiv City Council, Krymchak, along with other deputies, voted in favor of a decision that approved the land transfers.
+Later, during a session of the Kyiv City Council, Krymchak, along with other council members, voted in favor of a decision that approved the land transfers.

 As a result, six land plots, totaling 0.47 hectares, were transferred to pre-selected individuals.
 Subsequent investigations revealed that the land had been transferred based on forged documents.